 Tim brings a background in traditional Dharma practice to his mindfulness work.
 He ordained as a Soto Zen priest in 2000 and over the course of a 20 year apprenticeship with the well known Zen teacher Zoketsu Norman Fischer, Tim received permission to teach Zen independently in 2011 and is the Guiding Teacher of Red Cedar Zen Community in Bellingham.
 Tim also has a varied professional background including work as an educator, carpenter, software developer and scientist.
 Mindfulness takes the essence of a core Buddhist practice and makes it accessible and non-religious: a powerful coming together of modern psychological and medical understanding with ancient wisdom practices.
 Tim is happy to have a strong background in both sides of this new (and old) way of healing and growth.
 Mindfulness-Based Stress Reduction and other mindfulness based therapies take their inspiration from the Buddhist Satipatthana Sutta which Tim has studied many times.

-Program Coordinator , Youth and Adult Programs, Teresa Johnson has dedicated much of her adult life to supporting youth and families, professionally and as a community volunteer facilitating parent education classes for 15 years and working with youth of all ages from classrooms to summer camp.
-Teresa holds a BA in Secondary Education. and has served youth of all ages in a variety of settings and completed the Mindful Schools and Making Friends with Yourself trainings to teach mindfulness and mindful self-compassion to children and teens.
+Community Programs Coordinator, Teresa Johnson has dedicated much of her adult life to supporting youth and families, professionally and as a community volunteer facilitating parent education classes for 15 years and working with youth of all ages from classrooms to summer camp.
+Teresa holds a BA in Secondary Education. completed the Mindful Schools and Making Friends with Yourself trainings to teach mindfulness and mindful self-compassion to youth K-12 and teens, respectively.
 In 2018 she simultaneously completed the Mindfulness Teacher Training and MBSR Teacher Training programs through Mindfulness Northwest.
-Facilitating and witnessing inner growth in others is her greatest joy, and she’s excited about the many new opportunities to do this in her roles with Mindfulness Northwest.
+Facilitating and witnessing inner growth brings her great joy, and she’s excited about the many new opportunities to do this in her roles with Mindfulness Northwest.